Skip to content

 The approval of the planning proposal meant that there will be a variation to the car parking requirements of the Merri-bek City Council Planning Scheme.
 This will mean that there will be reduced parking based on the site’s excellent access to public transport, excess bicycle parking provisions and access to walking and cycling routes.
 While final car park numbers have not been resolved, it is proposed that not all apartments will have a dedicated parking space.

-It is proposed that there will be approximately 300 bicycle parking spaces on site, which is above the requirements of the Merri-Bek Planning Scheme and aligned with the proposal to reduce car reliance for residents.
+It is proposed that there will be up to 270 bike parking spaces and 25 visitor bike spaces on site, which is above the requirements of the Merri-Bek Planning Scheme and aligned with the proposal to reduce car reliance for residents.

-Vehicle access to the basement car park will be via a laneway on the western side of the complex, which will provide two-way entry and exit to the complex.
+Vehicle access to the basement car park will be via Irrelach Lane on the western side of the complex, which will provide two-way entry and exit to the complex.
 The lane will also include a loading bay for resident’s use when moving in and out of the buildings and provision will be made in the basement carpark for smaller vehicle loading and rubbish collection.

 Traffic analysis has indicated residents will generate approximately 500 extra car movements a day, which will have minimal impact on the surrounding road network.
 The proposal’s reduced car parking and excess bicycle parking provisions will help reduce traffic movements on the surrounding road network.